bendog/she-codes-crowdfunding-api-project-Andrea-Rivera/README.md

 ## About
 LaunchMyBusiness is created for Small businesses that need presence online and do not have time to create a static website that displays their products.
 Developers can help to adjust the existing templates according to their needs.
-In exchange, an amount of money can be donated to reach our goal and as an incentive to keep helping small businesses to grow as well as our skills sets as developers.
+In exchange, an amount of money can be donated to reach our goal as an incentive to keep helping small businesses to grow as well as our skills sets as developers.

 ## Features